Regulations relating to resource management in the petroleum activities

 Information regarding changes in rights to reported data

 The licensee shall consecutively report any information regarding changes in entitlements to reported data to the Norwegian Petroleum Directorate.

 Submitting samples and preparations from wells

-The licensee shall, free of charge, submit samples, preparations and other materials from the individual well/wellbore to the Norwegian Petroleum Directorate.
+The licensee shall submit samples, preparations and other materials from the individual well/wellbore to the Norwegian Petroleum Directorate.
 Acquired materials shall be submitted to the Norwegian Petroleum Directorate as soon as possible and no later than six months after drilling of the well is complete.
 Unless otherwise agreed, the standard quantities are as stated below:

 The following applies to drill cuttings:

-c) Unwashed drill cuttings samples shall be submitted with at least 1 kg of dried material from each sampling interval.
+- Unwashed drill cuttings samples shall be submitted with at least one kg of dried material from each sampling interval.
 Unwashed drill cuttings samples shall be dried at 40°C or lower.
-If the volume of drill cuttings samples is limited, at least half of collected drill cuttings samples shall be submitted, limited to a maximum of 1 kg,
+If the volume of drill cuttings samples is limited, at least half of collected drill cuttings samples shall be submitted, limited to a maximum of 1 kg.

 The following applies to cores: